 I HAVE BEEN ASKED WHAT HAPPENED AS MY INITIAL POST WAS BRIEF.
 HERE IT IS FULL BUT I WILL BE SLIDING AWAY FROM THE COMPUTER AGAIN and will check in and read all your post when my heart stops skipping a beat.

 However I thank you for they have been a great encouragement to our families.
 I just can’t read them yet.
 LOVE YA’LL…

-Thursday it rained and we played lazy watching movies, sleeping in and grabbing catfish for supper.
+Thursday, it rained and we played lazy watching movies, sleeping in and grabbing catfish for supper at Mack’s.

-Friday he woke up ready to fish and set his kayak in the water and headed down toward Pangburn.
+Friday, he woke up ready to fish and set his kayak in the water and headed down river toward Pangburn.
 Three and 1/2 hours later he called and said he was done and asked me to pick him up so we could play some cards.

 After I beat him at hand and foot the first game – he beat me on the second game making us even.
 We had an early supper and then he said he wanted to launch his kayak at the boat ramp and float down to campsite.
 It was almost 6 so he wouldn’t be long… he just wanted to cast around a bit.
 So I dropped him off and went back to try to find something to do to kill a bit of time.